Oldladywithastick/Rustplus-Alarm/README.md

-# Rustplus-Alarm
+🚨 Rustplus-Alarm

-A python program that is able to light up an LED if a Smart Alarm is triggered in the game Rust.
+A Python program that lights up an LED on a Raspberry Pi or Arduino when a Smart Alarm is triggered in the game Rust, using the Rust+ Companion API.
-Python Libraries used in this Project:
-  -RPi.GPIO
-  -Time
-  -asyncio
-  -os
-  -rustplus

-Steps to it work:
+🧰 Libraries Used

+    RPi.GPIO
+    time
+    asyncio
+    os
+    rustplus

+🔧 Setup Instructions

-1. connect LED to Raspberry PI / Arduino
+    Connect an LED to your Raspberry Pi / Arduino.

-2. Get SteamID (Copy via Steam)
+    Get your SteamID
+    📋 (Right-click your profile in Steam → Copy Page URL → Grab the number)

-3. Get Rust Server IP (Can check via the Rust Console)
+    Get the Rust server IP
-4. Get PlayerToken (Check with Rustplus Chrome Addon https://chromewebstore.google.com/detail/rustpluspy-link-companion/gojhnmnggbnflhdcpcemeahejhcimnlf?pli=1)
-5. Get EntityID (Place and connect the smart Alarm)
+    📡 (Join the server → Open the Rust console → Use player.ip or look at logs)

+    Get your Player Token
-6. Pair it with the Rust+ App while using the Chrome addon.
+    🔐 Use the Rust+ Chrome Addon

-7. Copy EntityID and all other info into the server details section in Rust+API.py
-8. Copy the LEDLoop.py and Rust+API.py to the Raspberry PI
+    Get the EntityID of your Smart Alarm
+    📱 Place and pair your alarm using the Rust+ app and Chrome addon

-9. Create a virtual environment to install all needed libraries
+   Create a virtual environment:
-10. In the virtual environment type: python Rust+APi.py
+      python3 -m venv venv
+      source venv/bin/activate

+  Install dependencies (Inside your virtual environment)
+      pip install rustplus RPi.GPIO

+  Run the Script:
+      python Rust+API.py